zain-ops/DOCS/Lambda-Comparison.md

 ---

-*This document provides a comprehensive comparison to help DevOps teams make informed decisions about multi-tenant Lambda architectures.*
+*This document provides a comprehensive comparison to help DevOps teams make informed decisions about multi-tenant vs multi-model Lambda architectures.*